noear/folkmq/README.md

 | Server   | In-memory running, snapshot persistence (automatic, offline, manual)                        |

+## License to Use Software

+FolkMQ is a commercial open source software that:

+* Standalone deployment, Community Edition features (free for licensed use)
+* Cluster deployment edition, for Enterprise Edition features (paid and licensed)。See：[《Enterprise Edition》](https://folkmq.noear.org/article/edition)

 ## Features

 * Fast, really fast (~ 100_000 TPS).
 A bit like Redis is to MySql.